-Commissioning of a material handling system for a greenfield hot-briquetted iron (HBI) production project in Ohio, USA reaches completion.
+Commissioning of a material handling system for a greenfield hot-briquetted iron (HBI) production project in USA reaches completion.

 The contract was awarded to TAKRAF in early 2018, with commissioning taking place in different phases from late 2019 to early 2021.
 TAKRAF’s scope covered design, engineering, supply, and supervision through commissioning and performance testing of the complete materials handling system for both the plant’s raw material feed and finished product.